Ambient 4: On Land

-Ambient 4: On Land is the eighth solo studio album by British ambient musician Brian Eno.
-Released in 1982, it was the final edition in Eno's ambient series, which began in 1978 with Music for Airports.
+Ambient 4: On Land is the eighth solo studio album by Brian Eno, released in March 1982 by E.G. Records.
+It was the final edition in Eno's Ambient series, which began in 1979 with Ambient 1: Music for Airports.
+The album was released to critical acclaim and is recognised along with its predecessors as a landmark album in the history of the ambient genre.

 Overview

 On Land is a mixture of synthesizer-based notes, nature/animal recordings, and a complex array of other sounds, most of which were unused, collected recordings from previous albums and the sessions that created them.
-As Eno explained, "... the making of records such as On Land involved feeding unheard tape into the mix, constant feeding and remixing, subtracting and "composting".
+As Eno explained, "the making of records such as On Land involved feeding unheard tape into the mix, constant feeding and remixing, subtracting and 'composting'."

-Eno actually found, in the three-year process of making the album, that the synthesizer came to be of "limited usefulness" and that his "instrumentation shifted gradually through electro-mechanical and acoustic instruments towards non-instruments like pieces of chain and sticks and stones ...
-I included not only recordings of rooks, frogs and insects, but also the complete body of my own earlier work".

-Eno, cognizant of the deeper aural qualities, said, "On the whole, On Land is quite a disturbed landscape: some of the undertones deliberately threaten the overtones, so you get the pastoral prettiness on top, but underneath there's a dissonance that's like an impending earthquake".
+In the three-year process of making the album, Eno found that the synthesizer came to be of "limited usefulness" and that his "instrumentation shifted gradually through electro-mechanical and acoustic instruments towards non-instruments like pieces of chain and sticks and stones...
+I included not only recordings of rooks, frogs and insects, but also the complete body of my own earlier work."
+Cognizant of the music's deeper aural qualities he said: "On the whole, On Land is quite a disturbed landscape: some of the undertones deliberately threaten the overtones, so you get the pastoral prettiness on top, but underneath there's a dissonance that's like an impending earthquake."

-Eno also had something to say about how music—this album in particular—should be listened to.
-In the liner notes, he suggested (even going so far as to draw a diagram) "a three-way speaker system that is both simple to install and inexpensive, and which seems to work very well on any music with a broad stereo image".
+In the liner notes, he suggested listening to the album through "a three-way speaker system that is both simple to install and inexpensive, and which seems to work very well on any music with a broad stereo image", a diagram of which was included.

 Track names

-The album makes reference to definite geographical places, such as Lizard Point, the exposed, southernmost tip of mainland Britain, close to Land's End in South-West England.
+The album makes reference to definite geographical places, such as Lizard Point, the exposed southernmost tip of mainland Britain in Cornwall.